timboudreau/scamper/README.md

 transport, using [Netty](http://netty.io) under the hood.

 Servers and clients can register `MessageType`s and `MessageHandler`s that receive messages of those types.
-Each messaage sent or received by this library has a 3-byte header identifying the message.
+Each message sent or received by this library has a 3-byte header identifying the message.
 The remaining payload of a message is up to you.